kj/shopify-client/README.md

 Installation
 ------------

-Add the gem to your ‘Gemfile’:
+Add the gem to your 'Gemfile':

     gem 'shopify-client'